Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 add_action('save_post_mms_project_cpt', 'wpar_quick_edit_save');

-In this step, we will use the jQuery to help us.
+In this step, we will use jQuery to help us.
 The concept is the same as the inline editor implementation by jQuery.
-It is simple if you know how to customize the jQuery or javascript.
-Let’s me explain more.
+It is simple if you know how to customize the jQuery or JavaScript.

-Then each post is rendered on each <tr> along with “post-176” id which 176 is my post id.
-Your post id will be difference from me.
+Then each post is rendered on each <tr> along with “post-176” id, where 176 is my post ID.
+Your post ID will be different from mine.

-What we will do, we will use the jQuery to find the website field from the hidden <tr id=”post-176″>.
+What we will do we will use jQuery to find the website field from the hidden <tr id=”post-176″>.
 Once we find the website field, we will get its value.
-Then we will find the website input field from the <tr id=”edit-176″> which is the quick edit box.
+Then we will find the website input field from the <tr id=”edit-176″>, which is the quick edit box.
 Once we find the website input field, we will assign the value that we get from the hidden row to the input field.
-And that’s it.

 Add the JS code

-Now, add the code below into the quick_edit_box.php
+Now, add the code below to the quick_edit_box.php

 <?php